Parametric Shape Optimization of Flagellated Micro-Swimmers Using Bayesian Techniques: Shape Optimization Problem

 The main method is presented above with \Cref{fig:scbo}, which depicts the different steps. \begin{enumerate} \item We start by taking a number of initial shapes and defining the trust region using maximum utility.
 The trust region approach allows the selection of samples locally around the best current point by defining a hypercube.
 Given $n$ shapes $\{S_i\}_{i=1}^{n}$, we evaluate the cost function $J$ and the constraint function $c$.
 Then, we define the set of feasible constraints for these shapes as:

 To choose the center $S^*$ of the hypercube, two cases are considered depending on the cardinality of $F_c$:

-i.e., either $F_c$ is non-empty, and we take the point minimizing the cost function, or $F_c$ is empty, and we take the point minimizing the maximum constraint violation.
-The length of the hypercube is initialized by $L_{init}$.
+i.e., either $F_c$ is nonempty, and we take the point minimizing the cost function, or $F_c$ is empty, and we take the point minimizing the maximum constraint violation.
+The length of the hypercube is initialized by $L_{\text{init}}$.

-\item Until the number of remaining possible evaluations reaches zero or the optimization converges: \begin{enumerate} \item Gaussian process models associated with the cost function and the constraint functions are constructed from the observations, i.e., shapes and evaluated functions for these shapes. \item Randomly choose $r$ shapes inside the hypercube. \item We consider a number of $q$ batches.
-For each batch, we obtain a sample from the posterior distribution of cost and constraints models (as in grey in \Cref{fig:gp}) at the level of discretization obtained by the previous $r$ shapes.
-The best of the $r$ shapes is then selected for each batch. \item For the $q$ best shapes obtained in the previous step, the cost function and constraints are evaluated. \item These new shapes are added to the previous observations. \item The trust region center is updated upon improvement from the new candidates, and its length is modified if necessary.
-Let $\tau_s$ and $\tau_f$ be the success rate and failure rate, respectively, and $n_s$ and $n_f$ the number of successes and failures.
+\item Until the number of remaining possible evaluations reaches zero or $L<L_{\text{min}}$: \begin{enumerate} \item Gaussian process models associated with the cost function and the constraint functions are constructed from the observations, i.e., shapes and evaluated functions for these shapes. \item Randomly choose $r$ shapes inside the hypercube. \item We consider a number of $q$ batches.
+For each batch, we obtain a sample from the posterior distribution of cost and constraints models (as in gray in \Cref{fig:gp}) at the level of discretization obtained by the previous $r$ shapes.
+The best of the $r$ shapes is then selected for each batch. \item For the $q$ best shapes obtained in the previous step, the cost function and constraints are evaluated. \item These new shapes are added to the previous observations. \item The center of the trust region is updated based on the improvements achieved by the new candidates.
+Specifically, the new center is set as the current best point.
+The length of the trust region is adjusted based on the number of successes or failures.
+Let $\tau_s$ and $\tau_f$ be the fixed success and failure rates, respectively, and $n_s$ and $n_f$ the number of successes and failures.
 Success is achieved when a better shape than the center of the hypercube is obtained.
 We say that $\tilde{S}$ is a better shape than $S$ when $S$ does not satisfy the constraints, and $\tilde{S}$ has a smaller constraint violation, or when $S$ satisfies the constraints, and $\tilde{S}$ also satisfies them while having lower objective value.
 The length of the hypercube is then adapted as follows:

-with $L_{max}$ and $L_{min}$ denoting the maximum and minimum length of the hypercube. \end{enumerate} \item The algorithm returns the best admissible point found. \end{enumerate}
+with $L_{\text{max}}$ and $L_{\text{min}}$ denoting the maximum and minimum length of the hypercube. \end{enumerate} \item The algorithm returns the best admissible point found. \end{enumerate}

 A disturbance probability, as introduced in \cite{eriksson_scalable_2021}, has been incorporated to mitigate the edge effect, which refers to the phenomenon where points in high-dimensional spaces tend to lie near the boundaries of the search space.
 This effect can trap the algorithm at the boundaries of the hypercube.
 The implementation is done using the open-source SCBO code \texttt{BoTorch}\footnote{\url{https://github.com/pytorch/botorch}} in \texttt{PYTHON}.